BitForgeCraftedCode/ImagePerfect/docs/USER_GUIDE.md

 On each folder there is a **Favorite** button.
 Clicking that will add that folder to a favorite list in the database.
 There is also a button on the bottom toolbar called **Load Favorite Folders** that button will load all your favorite folders on the screen.
 To clear your favorites list:

-- **File ➡️ Clear Favorite Folders**
+- **File Management ➡️ Clear Favorite Folders**

 > 📌 **Note**: This will just remove that list from the database but the folders will remain in the file system.
 Also there is no pop up confirm when you click **Clear Favorite Folders** so clicking accidentally will clear them.

 ### 🚚 Moving and 🗑️ Deleting Images

-- **File ➡️ Manage Images** to open the manage images toolbar
+- **File Management ➡️ Manage Images** to open the manage images toolbar
 - Open a folder containing images

 #### 🚚 Moving Images

-- Click **Select Move To Folder** button and choose the folder you want to move images to.
+- Select the images you want moved.
-- Select/Check the images you want moved. (each image has a checkbox)
+- Click **Move Selected** button and choose the folder you want the images moved to.
-- Click **Move Selected** to move the selected images to the desired folder.
+- After selecting the desired folder the selected images will move automatically.

 #### 🗑️ Deleting Images

 There is a **Trash** button on each image.
 Click that to delete a single image.

-- Select/Check the images you want trashed. (each image has a checkbox)
+- Select the images you want trashed.
 - Click **Trash Selected** to trash the selected images.

 > 📌 **Note**: Trashing images and folders just moves them to a folder called "ImagePerfectTRASH".
 This folder will be created by the app and placed inside your root library folder.